maelswarm/nymph/README.md

 In Nymph, String means char \*.

-In Nymph, ADTs and primitive data types may have prototype functions.
+In Nymph, ADTs and primitive data types functions are simplified.

 Simply compile your nymph \*.c file with ./nymph \<file to compile into c\> \<output name\>